PROXIMANOVA-LIGHT.OTF PROXIMANOVA-LIGHTIT.OTF PROXIMANOVA-EXTRABLD.OTF PROXIMANOVA-BOLD.OTFPROXIMANOVA-BLACK.OTF

 - Expand the Browser Shield section (under Identity Protection)

-Here, you can choose how Browser Shield will react to possible threats, make a list of applications that will always be blocked or allowed, and decide whether that list will override the one made by the end user.
+- make a list of applications that will always be blocked or allowed, and decide whether that list will override the one made by the end user (see Blocking/Allowing Specific Applications below).

 Blocking/Allowing Unknown Applications